Testosterone, often touted the king of all male hormones – and rightfully so. Research shows testosterone has a function in regulating:

 Researchers actually went out and studied this too.
 A study by the University of McMaster found that maximizing the post-workout hormonal response, by manipulating training variables, does not result in more overall muscle growth.
 Again, this is because the testosterone levels of the volunteers stayed within a normal range.

-When To Increase Testosterone
+When To Worry About Testosterone

 As you just read, healthy individuals with testosterone levels in a normal range do not benefit from slightly more testosterone in terms of muscle growth.